Lunglei

-Lunglei (Pron: /ˈlooŋgˌleɪ/) is a town, situated in the south-central part of Mizoram state, northeastern India.
-Lunglei, literally meaning 'bridge of rock' got its name from a bridge like rock found in the riverine area around Nghasih - a small tributary of Tlawng the longest river in Mizoram.
-It is the largest town after the capital, Aizawl, located 165 km (102 miles) south of Aizawl.
+Lunglei (/'lʌŋleɪ/, locally /lʊŋ'leɪ/), formerly rendered Lungleh, is the second-largest town in Mizoram, northeastern India, situated in the south-central part of the state.
+The town served as the capital of British South Lushai Hills from 1889 to 1898.
+It is situated 729 metres (2,392 feet) above sea level, on a ridge surrounded by hills.
+As of 2023, the town has an estimated population of 157,000.

 History

-Lunglei was the Capital of South Lushai Hill Districts for 10 years from 1888, as was Aizawl for the North Hill Districts.
+Lungleh was the capital of South Lushai Hills for 10 years from 1880, as was Aijal for the North Lushai Hills.
 The two were united in 1898.
-Lunglei is the second-largest town in Mizoram and was an important town until the partition of India as it had direct access to Chittagong, a big city in Bangladesh which made Lunglei the commercial and education centre.
+Lunglei is the largest town in Mizoram and was an important town until the partition of India as it had direct access to Chittagong, a big city in Bangladesh which made Lunglei the commercial and education centre.
 As of 1912, there were only 2 shops in Lunglei 1922 which increased to 4 shopes in 1922.
 The first Jeepable road to Lunglei was made only in the 1950s. on 1 March 1966, the MNF declared unilateral Mizo Independence and attacked Assam Rifles post at Lunglei, captured the SDO and seized Rs 18 Lakhs from the Govt Treasury.